 - The tire was misused or used in an unforeseeable way;

-- Someone else modified or altered the tire after it was sold to the plaintiff; or
+- Someone else modified or altered the tire after it was sold to you; or

-Even if the tire company is able to show the plaintiff was partly to blame for the accident, the plaintiff may still be able to recover partial damages from the tire company.
-Under California’s “comparative fault” law, the plaintiff can recover damages based on the level of fault of the defendant.
+Even if the tire company is able to show you were partly to blame for the accident, you may still be able to recover partial damages from the tire company.
+Under California’s “comparative fault” law, you can recover damages based on the level of fault of the defendant.

-For example, if the tire company is 80% at fault for selling a defective tire and the plaintiff is 20% at fault for causing the accident, the plaintiff may still be able to recover 80% of their damages from the tire company.
+For example, if the tire company is 80% at fault for selling a defective tire and you are 20% at fault for causing the accident, you may still be able to recover 80% of your damages from the tire company.

-8. Can I file a defective tire lawsuit if my spouse or partner was killed in an accident?
+8. What if my spouse or partner was killed in an accident?

-Family members who have lost a loved one in a defective tire accident may be able to file a wrongful death lawsuit to hold the tire manufacturer responsible for their negligence.
-Under California’s wrongful death law, certain family members can file a wrongful death claim for damages.9
+If you have lost a family member in a defective tire accident, you may be able to file a wrongful death lawsuit to hold the tire manufacturer responsible for their negligence.

 Only certain family members are eligible to file a wrongful death lawsuit in California.
 This includes: